kedacore/keda-docs/content/docs/2.5/concepts/external-scalers.md

 }
 ```

+Much of this contract is similar to the built-in scalers:

 - `GetMetrics` and `GetMetricsSpec` mirror their counterparts in the `Scaler` interface for creating HPA definition
 - `IsActive` maps to the `IsActive` method on the `Scaler` interface
 - `StreamIsActive` maps to the `Run` method on the `PushScaler` interface.

-Few things to notice:
-- Lack of `Close` method as the GRPC connection defines the lifetime of the scaler
+There are, however, some notable differences:

+- There is no `Close` method.
+The scaler is expected to be functional throughout its lifetime.
 - `IsActive`, `StreamIsActive`, and `GetMetricsSpec` are called with a `ScaledObjectRef` that contains the scaledObject name/namespace as well as the content of `metadata` defined in the trigger.

+### Example

-For example the following `ScaledObject`
+Given the following `ScaledObject`:

 ```yaml
 apiVersion: keda.sh/v1alpha1